centreon/centreon-archived/doc/en/installation/prerequisites.rst

 ============

 .. note::
-    Al least 1GB of non allocated free space must be available on the **volum group** where **/var/lib/mysql** is located when you want to use **snapshot LVM** as backup method.
+    Al least 1GB of non allocated free space must be available on the **volume group** where **/var/lib/mysql** is located when you want to use **snapshot LVM** as backup method.